Horizontal-org/Tella-P2P-Protocol/README.md

 ### 3.2- Initial Registration

+For QR code authentication, it is performed immediately after the QR code has been scanned.
-It should be performed after the ping request and once the sender has verified the certificate hash.
+For manual authentication, it is performed after the ping request and once the sender has verified the certificate hash.

 `POST /api/v1/register`